 The Foods and Nutrition program offers a solid foundation in science and the liberal arts, and approaches the food and nutritional needs of individuals in a holistic manner.
 Our courses of study emphasize evidence-based practices, ethical leadership, social responsibility, service to the community and lifelong learning.
 The program offers a B.S. in Foods and Nutrition; an online M.S. in Nutrition, a combined B.S./M.S. in Nutrition, a combined M.S. in Nutrition/Dietetic Internship Program, and a Certificate in Sports Nutrition and Wellness.

-1. - Foods and Nutrition is a growth industry with higher than average job growth expected (Bureau of Labor Statistics)
+1. Foods and Nutrition is a growth industry with higher than average job growth expected (Bureau of Labor Statistics)

 1. Online courses, with some electives offered as accelerated weekend courses